vathes/U19-pipeline-matlab/README.md

 The backend is a SQL server [MariaDB].

 # Integration into rigs.
-The rigs talk to the database directly [SSL, wired donnection].
+The rigs talk to the database directly [SSL, wired connection].